chhuang-one/sqxclib/doc/database-migrations.md

 	sq_schema_rename(schema, "old table name", "new table name");
 ```

-You can use the drop method (C function) to drop an existing table.
+You can use the drop function to drop an existing table.

 ```c++
 	/* C++ sample code */